-Our client was an NGO operating in Asia wishing to expose political malfeasance and injustices targeted to a specific region.
+Our client was an NGO (Non Governmental Organization) operating in Asia wishing to expose political malfeasance and injustices.

 Our client was working to expose government level actors who were using their political status for personal gain targeting businesses operating in the country.

-There were several actors working across several states, each nationalizing properties for their country.
+There were several actors working across different states, each nationalizing properties for their country.
 The properties were corporate or private lands, which they then awarded via deed ownership to family members.

 Our client didn't wish to be targeted by the government officials, and understandably so.
 They made the request to be associated at a distance, in order to protect themselves.
 To accomplish the task with a minimal amount of overt involvement, we manufactured bloggers to post stories so that no identifiable profiles were attached to the content.